To reduce waiting time and

 Mr Yang Hui, Assistant Manager, Specialist Outpatient Clinics-Operations;

-Ms Nge Kar Noi, Senior Manager, Call Centre and Telecommunications,
+Ms Nge Kar Noi, Senior Manager, Call Centre,

 Singapore General Hospital